JavaHammes/room4A.dev/content/posts/cuckoo_filters.md

 +++
 date = '2025-07-26T16:31:28+02:00'
-draft = true
+draft = false
 title = 'No Birds Were Harmed in the Making of This Data Structure'
 +++

-Let's get this out of the way: no, this post isn't about ornithology.
+Let's get this out of the way: no, this post isn't about [ornithology](https://en.wikipedia.org/wiki/Ornithology).
 And yes, I did choose this topic *at least partly* because of the name: **Cuckoo**.

 Go ahead, say it out loud: *“Cuckoo.”*
-One more time? **“Cuckoo.”** Yeah.
-Still funny.

 But while the name comes from a famously pushy bird species, what we're really talking about here is a very clever and very efficient **probabilistic data structure**: the **Cuckoo filter**.

-Unlike its avian namesake, this filter isn't interested in nests, it's more into fast lookups, low memory usage, and a surprisingly satisfying ability to delete things (a rare treat in this data structure family).
+Unlike its avian namesake, this filter isn't interested in nests, it's more into fast lookups, low memory usage, and an ability to delete things (a rare treat in this data structure family).

 If you've ever heard of a **Bloom filter**, the Cuckoo filter is its more flexible, deletion-friendly cousin.
 Still fast.
 Still space-efficient.
 Just... better at kicking things out when it needs to.